 Warranty.
-Duration: 5 year.
-Coverage: parts, components and workmanship against manufacturing or operating defects, except if used under conditions other than normal; when it was not operated in accordance with the instructive; was altered or repaired by personnel not authorized by TRUPER®.
-To make the warranty valid, only present the product in the establishment where you bought it or in Corregidora 35, Centro, Cuauhtémoc, CDMX, 06060, where you can also purchase parts, components, consumables and accessories.
-The costs of transportation of the product that derive from its fulfillment of its service network are included.
-TRUPER will not require any proof of purchase to make the warranty effective.
+Duration: 1 year.
+Coverage: parts, components and workmanship against manufacturing or operating defects, except if used under conditions other than normal; when it was not operated in accordance with the instructive; was altered or repaired by personnel not authorized by Truper®.
+To make the warranty valid, present the product, stamped policy or invoice or receipt or voucher, in the establishment where you bought it or in Corregidora 35, Centro, Cuauhtémoc, CDMX, 06060, where you can also purchase parts, components, consumables and accessories.
+It includes the costs of transportation of the product that derive from its fulfillment of its service network.
 Phone number 800-018-7873.
 Made in China.
-Imported by TRUPER, S.A. de C.V.
+Imported by Truper, S.A. de C.V.
 Parque Industrial 1, Parque Industrial Jilotepec, Jilotepec, Edo. de Méx.
 C.P.
 54257, Phone number 761 782 9100.